Random projection of Linear and Semidefinite problem with linear inequalities: The projected problem

 \begin{hyp} We make the following assumptions on \eqref{eq:lpg2}. \begin{enumerate}[$(i)$] \item $\mathcal{K}'$ is a self-dual cone and the set $\{x\ |\ Bx -d \in \mathcal{K}'\}$ is non-empty such that $\min\limits_{ Bx -d \in \mathcal{K}'} c^\top x$ has finite value (for example, if $c\ge 0$ we can consider the set $\{x \in \mathbb{R}^n | x\ge 0 \}$). \item For all $i\in \{1,\cdots,n\}$, $c_i\neq 0$. \item All the $l,m,p_1,\cdots,p_l$ are all big-O of $n$. \item The optimal value of \eqref{eq:lpg2} and its dual coincide.
 In addition, both problems have optimal solutions. \item There exists an optimal solution $(y^*,\lambda^*)$ to the dual problem of \eqref{eq:lpg2}, where $y^*=(y_0^*,M_1^*,\cdots,M_l^*)$, such that ${y^*_0}_j \neq 0$, for all $j \in \{1,\cdots,m\}$. \item The optimal value, $v(\mathcal{P}^{\mathcal{K}})$, of $\mathcal{P}^{\mathcal{K}}$ is non-zero. \end{enumerate} \end{hyp}

-\begin{rem*} Notice that (\ref{hyp:2}), (\ref{hyp:4}) hold generically (c.f. \cite{PT01,dur2017}) and (\ref{hyp:6}) also holds generically.
+\begin{rmk} Notice that (\ref{hyp:2}), (\ref{hyp:4}) hold generically (c.f. \cite{PT01,dur2017}) and (\ref{hyp:6}) also holds generically.
 Furthermore, regarding item $(\ref{hyp:5})$, in practice we can always consider a point $\tilde{y}^*$ in a neighborhood of $y^*$, instead of $y^*$, such that $|b^\top y^* -b^\top \tilde{y}^*|\le \eps$.
-As for (\ref{hyp:6}) we can perturb the vector $c$ by a random quantity $\delta c$ of small variance to ensure that the hypothesis holds. \end{rem*}
+As for (\ref{hyp:6}) it is not needed if we consider error bounds in absolute value instead of relative value with respect to $v(\mathcal{P}^{\mathcal{K}})$.
+In any case, we can perturb the vector $c$ by a random quantity $\delta c$ of small variance to ensure that the hypothesis holds.\\ As for (\ref{hyp:1}) it is indeed necessary to prove that the projected problem is bounded. \end{rmk}

 Let us consider the following random map:

 We have

 where $S \in \mathbb{R}^{k \times m}$ is a random \textit{iid} matrix such that $S=T\circ T$ where $\circ$ denotes the Hadamard product and where $T_{ij}$ is drawn from the normal distribution $\mathcal{N}(0,\frac{1}{k})$.
 Furthermore, we have